Technical-Incerto-Reading-Club/code-examples/README.md

 # code-examples
-Repository for the code examples backing each tmeet-up session
+Repository for the code examples backing each meet-up session.

+See www.techincertoreadingclub.com/ for more details

+*Kickoff Session*

+./Kickoff Session